iKimiya28/Dria-Node/README.md

 Once the setup is complete, the node will verify your hardware requirements.
 This process may take a few minutes.

 ### Running Node on Screen
-To keep your node running in the background:
+To keep your node running in the background, Stop the node pressing CTRL+C Then:
 ```bash
 screen -S dkn
 ./dkn-compute-launcher